Can't connect to Postgres

 This setting needs a restart of Postgres to be taken into account.

 psql is the best Postgres client you’ll find.
-In addition, it’s the official
+Also, it’s the official

 Postgres client, shipped in Postgres packages.
 Lastly, it should give you an